Previous dayApril 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 5.1 earthquake was recorded south of the Kermadec Islands on April 19, 2026 at 23:52 UTC.
-It ranks as the second largest event in the current dataset.
-At a depth of 10.0 km, the event was shallow crustal.
-Geolocation places the event at -32.317°N, -177.914°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 5.1 earthquake south of the Kermadec Islands with origin time 23:52 UTC on April 19, 2026.
+It ranks as the third largest event in the current dataset.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Coordinates: -32.317°, -177.914°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M5.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19